 What are you currently reading?

 Life Without Limits by Nick Vujicic.
 A very inspirational autobiographical book about a person born without limbs, neither legs nor arms.
-Despite his physical limits he does not only lead a full life but encourages others to not give up hope in any circumstances.
+Despite his physical limits he not only leads a full life, but encourages others to not give up hope in any circumstances.